OfficeDev/teams-toolkit-samples/large-scale-notification/README.md

 6. Press "F5" to open a browser window and then select your package to view the large scale notification bot app.
 7. Get the endpoint of the trigger.
 For debug, `<endpoint>` is `http://localhost:3978` by default.
 8. Navigate to `http://localhost:3978/api/notification` to activate the sending function.
 Then, access the `statusQueryGetUri` in the returned JSON object to retrieve the sending status.
+9. \[Optional\] Once your app is running locally, you can utilize Azure Storage Explorer to inspect the data in your local storage table.
+Visit https://learn.microsoft.com/en-us/azure/storage/common/storage-explorer-emulators for more information.

 ## Execute lifecycle commands